6,000Units Under Management

 • What will the length of my retirement be?

-As you can tell, these questions will help you determine how much you’re likely to spend when you retire.
+These questions will help you determine how much you will likely spend when you retire.
 Once you have an idea of that amount, you can estimate how much money to save for retirement.

-Remember, it’s always good to save a bit extra for an emergency!
+Remember, saving a bit extra for an emergency doesn’t hurt!

 Tip: Use this retirement calculator for more help figuring out how much money you’ll need to retire.